ASU-EGR304-2025-F-203/EGR304-203.github.io/docs/04-Product-Requirements.md

 * 6.5 Product dissipates heat so it does not become a fire hazard with high current usage.<br>

 ## Requirement Criteria Specifications
+Our product should henceforth meet the below requirements.
+The **P1 - P10** is the "code" to indicate the priority of the requirement, from low to high priority.

 **Hardware / Product Design Requirements**<br>
-* 1.1.1 Device should weith three pounds or less.<br>
+* 1.1.1 Device should weith three pounds or less(P7).<br>
-* 1.1.2 Device should be compact enough to carry it with one hand.<br>
+* 1.1.2 Device should be compact enough to carry it with one hand(P7).<br>
-* 1.2.1 Device must be IP-65 or IP-66 rated.<br>
+* 1.2.1 Device must be IP-65 or IP-66 rated(P2).<br>
-* 1.2.2 Device should withstand being dropped from shoulder height multiple times.<br>
+* 1.2.2 Device should withstand being dropped from shoulder height multiple times(P5).<br>
-* 1.3.1 Device should have spaced out holes for wall mounting and desk mounting.<br>
+* 1.3.1 Device should have spaced out holes for wall mounting and desk mounting(P7).<br>
-* 1.4.1 Device outlets must be generously spaced to allow multiple power connector configurations.<br>
+* 1.4.1 Device outlets must be generously spaced to allow multiple power connector configurations(P4).<br>
-* 1.5.1 Device plug must be angled at 90 degrees and be as thin as possible.<br>
+* 1.5.1 Device plug must be angled at 90 degrees and be as thin as possible(P7).<br>

 **Software / Functionality Requirements**<br>
 * 2.1.1 Device must have redundancy in case of one of the control methods failing.
-This would allow the devivice to continue working in case of failure.<br>
+This would allow the devivice to continue working in case of failure(P3).<br>
-* 2.2.1 Device should be configurable and operable in less than 5 minutes.<br>
+* 2.2.1 Device should be configurable and operable in less than 5 minutes(P5).<br>
-* 2.3.1 Device must allow for manual physical control and programming.<br>
+* 2.3.1 Device must allow for manual physical control and programming(P3).<br>
 * 2.4.1 Device should allow for control grouping with additional surge protector products of its kind.<br>

 **Interactivity & User Experience Requirements**<br>
-* 3.1.1 Device should provide information to the user about their power consumption.<br>
+* 3.1.1 Device should provide information to the user about their power consumption(P6).<br>
-* 3.2.1 Device must display data visually to the customer.<br>
+* 3.2.1 Device must display data visually to the customer(P6).<br>
-* 3.3.1 Device outlets should be individually controller by the user.<br>
+* 3.3.1 Device outlets should be individually controller by the user(P4).<br>
-* 3.4.1 Device must have voice control integration with a common use assistant such as Google Assistant, Amazon Alexa, Microsoft Cortana, and Siri.<br>
+* 3.4.1 Device must have voice control integration with a common use assistant such as Google Assistant, Amazon Alexa, Microsoft Cortana, and Siri(P6).<br>
-* 3.5.1 Device must have LED indicators to show which outlets are on and which are off.<br>
+* 3.5.1 Device must have LED indicators to show which outlets are on and which are off(P5).<br>

 **Customization Requirements**<br>
-* 4.1.1 Device supports three control interfaces: physical buttons with a screen to display information, mobile app, and web interface.<br>
+* 4.1.1 Device supports three control interfaces: physical buttons with a screen to display information, mobile app, and web interface(P3).<br>
-* 4.1.2 Device has a port for reprogramming.<br>
+* 4.1.2 Device has a port for reprogramming(P10).<br>
-* 4.1.3 Source code is accessible for reprogramming.<br>
+* 4.1.3 Source code is accessible for reprogramming(P10).<br>
-* 4.2.1 Power settings for each plug and USB-port can be specified with the control interface.
+* 4.2.1 Power settings for each plug and USB-port can be specified with the control interface(P6).<br>
-* 4.2.2 Device provides real time feedback for desired output and delivers within +-5% of what was specified.<br>
+* 4.2.2 Device provides real time feedback for desired output and delivers within +-5% of what was specified(P4).<br>
-* 4.3.1 Ports are mounted on interchangable modules with standardized connectors.<br>
+* 4.3.1 Ports are mounted on interchangable modules with standardized connectors(P8).<br>
-* 4.3.2 User can rearrange or swap out port types to design their own array of power sources.<br>
+* 4.3.2 User can rearrange or swap out port types to design their own array of power sources(P8).<br>

 **Manufacturing Requirements**<br>
-* 5.1.1 Material besides internal PCB and Curiosity Nano controllers is sourced from at least two different materials in case of unavailability.<br>
+* 5.1.1 Material besides internal PCB and Curiosity Nano controllers is sourced from at least two different materials in case of unavailability(P9).<br>
-* 5.1.2 There are at least two ways to manufacture the outer shell of the assembly, e.g. 3D printing or injection molding.<br>
+* 5.1.2 There are at least two ways to manufacture the outer shell of the assembly, e.g. 3D printing or injection molding(P9).<br>
-* 5.1.3 Assembly time is under 30 minutes using basic hand tools.<br>
+* 5.1.3 Assembly time is under 30 minutes using basic hand tools(P9).<br>
-* 5.2.1 Enclosure meets IP65 rating for dust and water resistance while components are plugged in.<br>
+* 5.2.1 Enclosure meets IP65 rating for dust and water resistance while components are plugged in(P2).<br>
-* 5.2.2 Enclosure must pass 10 simulated outdoor durability tests, including being sprayed with water, shaken around in a container of dust, and a drop from shoulder height while components are plugged in (specific moisture level and particulate level to pass TBD).<br>
+* 5.2.2 Enclosure must pass 10 simulated outdoor durability tests, including being sprayed with water, shaken around in a container of dust, and a drop from shoulder height while components are plugged in (specific moisture level and particulate level to pass TBD)(P2).<br>
-* 5.3.1 Outer shell assembly is made from biodegradable or recyclable plastic.<br>
-* 5.4 PIC Curiosity Nanos are mounted on headers allowing removal/replacement in under 2 minutes without soldering.<br>
+* 5.3.1 PIC Curiosity Nanos are mounted on headers allowing removal/replacement in under 2 minutes without soldering(P9).<br>
+* 5.4.1 Outer shell assembly is made from biodegradable or recyclable plastic(P9).<br>

 **Safety Requirements**<br>
-* 6.1.1 Device includes automatic shutoff when current exceeds rated current(TBD); recovery requires manual reset.<br>
+* 6.1.1 Device includes automatic shutoff when current exceeds rated current(TBD); recovery requires manual reset(P1).<br>
-* 6.2.1 IEC 62368-1 compliant.<br>
+* 6.2.1 IEC 62368-1 compliant(P1).<br>
-* 6.3.1 Includes EMI filters and transient voltage suppressors that reduce spikes to below 5% of rated current (TBD), verified via oscilloscope.<br>
+* 6.3.1 Includes EMI filters and transient voltage suppressors that reduce spikes to below 5% of rated current (TBD), verified via oscilloscope(P1).<br>
-* 6.5.1 Product operates between 32 - 122 degrees F.<br>
+* 6.5.1 Product operates between 32 - 122 degrees F(P2).<br>
-* 6.5.2 Product does not exceed 122 degrees F during intended use.<br>
+* 6.5.2 Product does not exceed 122 degrees F during intended use(P2).<br>
-* 6.5.3 On board temperature sensor automatically shuts off device if temperature exceeds 122 F.<br>
+* 6.5.3 On board temperature sensor automatically shuts off device if temperature exceeds 122 F(P1).<br>

 ## Open Questions
 * Can we manufacture this product for under $100?